Writing Tip: For Easier Revising, Leave More Comments

 Interested in more writing tips?
 Check out our NaNoWriMo page for over 100 resources, and be sure to tag @writersatelier on socials when you spread the word to help your fellow writers!

-Megan Fuentes is an author and the administrative assistant for Writer’s Atelier.
-Her favorite things in the world include iced coffee, office supplies, and telling you about those things.
+Megan Fuentes is an author, a freelancer, and a content creator for Writer’s Atelier.
+Her favorite things in the world include iced coffee, 4thewords, Canva, and telling you about those things.
 And writing, too.
 And lists!
+When she's not obsessing over story structure or helping her family think their way out of an escape room, she hangs out with her partner, Logan—a fellow multi-hyphenate—and dotes on their dumpster kitty, Rochelle.
 You can find her books at Amazon.com and Bookshop.org.
 She also sells productivity printables via her Etsy shop.
 If you liked her blog post, consider buying her a coffee.

-Posts created 100
+Posts created 142

 Related Posts